 The staff and the students have now been living with this project for almost two years.
 The Spine has been blocked off, progressively, to allow building works and re-laying of the paving, some of it dating back to the early days of the university (which was founded in 1964 and moved to the current site in ’68).
 The overhead canopy (which we have because of rain and snow, not sun) is also being replaced, some with green roofing on top (vegetation, to provide insulation and water retention).

 All sounds good, but we are all wondering when the disruption is going to end.
 After 18 months only two less-frequented bits, at the north end, seem to be finished.
 Yet the official web says the project is ending “Spring 2018” [I last looked here on 2 Feb 2018-will they quietly alter it?].
 There are frequent diversion notices elsewhere, in and out of buildings and across courtyards.
 Despite these, as a new employee, I frequently found myself baffled or lost in the early months – as I have got to know the place, this happens less often.
 But pity the occasional visitor – people attending university graduations for example, before Xmas break.
 There are several lessons for this daily observer, that emerge from the project.

 - Big projects often overrun.
 This one has done so.
 After a year and a half, is is still not possible to walk from one end of the campus to the other.
-The main Alex Square, the hub of the campus, is blocked off (although usually open, end Jan 18 when I posted this).
+The main Alex Square, the hub of the campus, is blocked off (although partially open, end Jan 18 when I posted this).